Skip to main content

 Open a terminal and run the following command.

-This creates a hinter-core-data/ directory in your current location, which will store all your data and your unique cryptographic keypair.
+This creates a hinter-core-data/ directory in your home directory, which will store all your data and your unique cryptographic keypair.

 2. Start hinter-core in the Background